Swollen Lymph Nodes

 Treatment for swollen glands focuses on treating the cause.
 For example, a bacterial infection may be treated with antibiotics, while a viral infection often goes away on its own.
 If cancer is suspected, a biopsy may be done to confirm the diagnosis.

-Any swollen lymph nodes that don't go away or return to normal size over about a month should be checked by your doctor.
+Any swollen lymph nodes that don't go away or return to normal size within about a month should be checked by your doctor.

 How long will lymph nodes remain swollen?